dendibakh/perf-book/chapters/0-Preface/0-2 Preface.md

 I know firsthand that low-level performance optimization is not easy.
 I tried to explain everything as clearly as possible, but the topic is very complex.
 It requires experimentation and practice to fully understand the material.
 I encourage you to take your time, read through the chapters, and experiment with examples provided in the online course.

 I joined Intel in 2017, but even before that I never shied away from software optimization tasks.
 I always got a dopamine hit when I reduced the running time of my program from ten seconds to one second.
 The excitement of discovering something and feeling proud left me even more curious, always craving for more.
-My initial performance work was amateurish and undirected.
+My initial performance work was very unstructured.
 Now it is my profession, yet I still feel very happy when I make software run faster.
 I hope you also experience the joy of discovering performance issues, and the satisfaction of fixing them.

 I sincerely hope that this book will help you learn low-level performance analysis.
 If you make your application faster as a result, I will consider my mission accomplished.